Chapter One: Seeds of Doubt

 “Just because he’s the leader of my element doesn’t mean I know him well,” she chuckles, “not like you know Coburn, anyways.
 He seems nice enough from the few times I’ve talked to him though,” she pauses for a moment, “what has Coburn told you about the different assignments he goes on?”

 I think back to the conversations we’ve had about it.
 I usually get the sense it’s not something he likes to talk about, but he’s opened up to me a few times.

 “Not a lot, honestly.
 He doesn’t talk about it much,” I shrug.

-From the conversations Coburn and I have had, it sounds like there’s someone the five of them conflict with who can wield shadow.
-From what Coburn has said, she sounds terrible.
+From the conversations Coburn and I have had, he’s told me about someone the five of them conflict with who can wield shadow.
+She sounds terrible.

 “So, what are you going to do if you do get picked tomorrow?”
 Katya asks out of the blue.
 I purse my lips together, thinking for a moment.

 She gives me a look, “you know I got you if that happens, but I can tell something’s bugging you about it.”

 I take a deep breath and sigh, feeling some of my emotions bubble to the surface.